 - Recreational opportunities

-Be sure you have this conversation with your spouse and your family so you can come to a decision that is right for you and will make your retirement a happy one.
+Be sure you have these conversations with your spouse and your family, so you can decide what is right for you and make your retirement a happy one.

 About Edmonds, WA

 The population of Edmonds has continued to increase steadily over the past decade.
 Today, there are just over 42,000 residents in our little suburb of Seattle.
 US census data also found that nearly 22% of the residents are 65 and older, making it a great retirement hotspot.